TKONIY/co-benchmark/README.md

-# Thread and Coroutines Benchmark
+# Coroutines Benchmark
 I'm not going to argue with anyone about the fucking confusing concepts of thread, coroutine and fiber.
-The following articles will be devided by stackful and stackless.
-Futher symmetric and asymmetric routines will also be distinguished.
+I call them all coroutines.
+They can be classified by stack, scheduler or threads.
 ## TODO
 - [ ] Rewrite CMakeLists.txt to find brpc in system library.
 - [ ] Design benchmark for stackful and stackless seperately.